kumahq/kuma-website/app/_src/production/dp-config/cni.md

 {% endtabs %}

-### {{site.mesh_product_name}} CNI Logs

-Logs of the CNI plugin are available in `/tmp/kuma-cni.log` on the node and the logs of the installer are available via `kubectl logs`.
+{% if_version lte:2.1.x %}
 ## {{site.mesh_product_name}} CNI v2

-The v2 version of the CNI is using [kuma-net](https://github.com/kumahq/kuma-net/) engine to do transparent proxying.
+The CNI v2 is a rewritten and improved version of the previous transparent-proxy.

 To install v2 CNI append the following options to the command from [installation](#installation):